In-person Conference

 12. 14:55

-Answered by Dermot McEvoy of Eversheds Sutherland
+Answered by Dermot McEvoy, Eversheds Sutherland

 Dermot is advising large contractors on claims for EOT and final account disputes.
 "He sees a commercial route through problems; he is tenacious and doesn't give up."